dmbarbour/glas/docs/GlasApps.md

 This API is designed assuming use of [libffi](https://en.wikipedia.org/wiki/Libffi) and the [Tiny C Compiler (TCC)](https://bellard.org/tcc/).
 For the latter, a [recent version](https://github.com/frida/tinycc/tree/main) lets us redirect `#include` and resolve missing symbols via callbacks.

-*Note:* Use of FFI as an abstract reference to a thread could be replaced by binding FFI threads to an abstract environment of implicit variables.
-This should align with application state.
+*Note:* The first-class 'FFI' reference in this API will likely be replaced by biunding abstract state to simplify parallel use of FFI.

 *Note:* We'll need to consider how to handle the standard input, output, and error channels for the FFI process.
 We could let the runtime capture these by default, perhaps modeling a virtual terminal through reflection APIs or the runtime's HTTP interface, or a dedicated 'sys.refl.tty.\*' API.

-## Filesystem, Network, Native GUI, Etc.
+### Filesystem, Network, Native GUI, Etc.

 Many APIs are essentially specialized wrappers for FFI.
 Instead of implementing them in the runtime, I intend to leave them to libaries or adapters.
 Instead of providing these APIs directly, we can adjust them for pipelining and cover utility code.

 ## Content-Addressed Storage and Glas Object (Low Priority!)

-The runtime uses content-addressed data when modeling very large values in context of remote procedure calls, persistent data, and virtual memory.
-Based on configuration, we might integrate with content delivery networks.
-Users can potentially extend these use cases with sufficient access, but we must be careful regarding garbage-collection.
+The runtime may use content-addressed data when modeling very large values.
+This is especially convenient in context of remote procedure calls, persistent data, and virtual memory, allowing reuse of stable fragments of the data without downloading or saving them every time.
+Based on configuration, we could integrate with content delivery networks.

-Rough API sketch:

-* `sys.refl.glob.*` - an API for serialization or parsing of glas data into a binary representation.
-Operations will take a CAS as a context argument to keep hashes in scope.
-Lazy loading of a binary into a value might extend the set of hashes that CAS is waiting on.
-Serializing a value can store hases into the CAS.
-Values cannot be serialized if they're still waiting on lazy hashes, but we can potentially determine which hashes we're lazily waiting upon.

-* `sys.refl.cas.*` - (tentative) an API that helps users maintain a content-addressed storage (CAS) context.
-This might prove unnecessary, perhaps we could maintain a serialization context as plain old data without any access to hashes held by the runtime.
-In any case, we can store and fetch binaries.
-Each stored binary might be paired with a list of hashes referenced by the binary.
-We can potentially report which hashes we're waiting on.
-The details need work, but should closely align to whatever a runtime is doing under the hood.
+However, in some cases the user might want more control or observability on this content-addressed structure.
+This is essentially a reflection API.
+We'll broadly need to break this API into a few parts:

+* serialization of structured data that includes the hashes, e.g. using the [glas object](GlasObject.md) format
+* access to content-addressed storage by hash, e.g. to publish or lookup data and support garbage collection

+The main challenge here involves the interaction between published data and garbage collection.
+For every stored value, perhaps we also store an associated list of secure hashes that it references for GC purposes.
+And we might need to maintain a collection of GC roots in addition to whatever the runtime is maintaining.

 ## Node Locals

 A distributed transaction doesn't have a location, but it must start somewhere.
 With runtime reflection, we can take a peek.

 * `sys.refl.tn.node() : NodeRef` - return a reference to the node where the current transaction started.
-NodeRef is a runtime-scoped type.
+NodeRef may be a runtime-scoped abstract type.
+* `sys.refl.node.list : List of NodeRef` - represents set of nodes involved in the distributed runtime.
+Will be a singleton list if not a distributed runtime.
 * `sys.refl.node.name(NodeRef) : Name` - stable name for a node, name is a short text.

 Observing node allows for an application to vary its behavior based on where a transaction runs, e.g. to select different vars for storage.